 Description Specifies values for some properties of a modal dialog box.

 Name Туре Required?
 Notes title string no Dialog title.
 May not contain an icon.
-(If not present, no change to dialog title.) height number no Dialog size.
-Specified in pixels.
-(If not specified, no change to dialog height.)
+(If not present, no change to dialog title.) height number no Dialog height, specified in pixels.
+(If not present, no change to dialog height.)